• Skip to main content

 • It only takes minutes to prep.
 Stir together the pumpkin layer ingredients and then stir together the crumble topping ingredients.
 Pour the pumpkin in the pan and then 20 minutes later add the crumble topping.
 It's such a breeze to make this pumpkin crumble!

-• Rich creamy pumpkin layer topped with crumbly topping--divine!
-It's a crustless pumpkin pie with my favorite--a crispy oat topping.
+• Rich creamy pumpkin layer topped with crumbly topping–divine!
+It’s a crustless pumpkin pie with my favorite–a crispy oat topping.

 • Can easily be made ahead of time.
 If you are trying to make a lot of dishes, then you can get this one done and out of the way a day in advance.
 I personally enjoy this recipe chilled so the pumpkin layer can set more before serving.